KamarajuKusumanchi/hosts.deny/README.md

 ...
 </pre>

 The syntax to block a range of hosts is starting_ip/subnet_mask .
-The subnet mask can be obtained by 255.255.255.255 - (ending_ip - starting_ip) where the subtraction is done on each field.
+The subnet mask can be obtained by 255.255.255.255 - (ending_ip - starting_ip) with the subtraction done on individual fields.

 So the subnet for all hosts in 120.192.0.0 - 120.255.255.255 is 255.255.255.255 - (120.255.255.255 - 120.192.0.0) = 255.255.255.255 - (0.(255-192).255.255) = 255.(255-(255-192)).0.0 = 255.192.0.0